 - Put more effort into your personal relationships with friends and family.
 Make your weekends and holidays free of work (and go on more holidays!).

-Becoming aware of the emotional triggers that stop you spending when it would be a wise thing to do, or overspending when it’s not necessary, is not only imperative to making smarter money decisions in your business, it’s also a fantastic insight into your clients and their motivations when making the decision to buy.
+Becoming aware of the emotional triggers that cause us to feel, think or act in certain ways in not just invaluable for making smarter money moves in your business, it’s also gives you fantastic insights into your clients and their motivations when making the decision to buy, or not to buy, from you.

-Rational justifications, though necessary in the selling process, are not nearly as relevant as emotional triggers.
+Rational justifications, though necessary in the sales process, aren’t nearly as relevant as emotional triggers.
 Learning how to use these in our marketing enables us to qualify people in our business: attracting the right people who are perfectly suited, will get the most out of our offerings and are making a right decision to purchase, while repelling those who aren’t a good fit for our businesses, won’t get the most out of our offering and shouldn’t purchase.
+And, create powerful marketing that speaks to the majority of people who aren’t yet ready to buy from us, but will in future.

 If you want to address your money dysfunctions, better understand your business profitability, introduce a new, premium-priced offering to your business, and get better at money, then register your interest in my upcoming Hustle & Heart group coaching program.